"Crying Baby" Staged Photo

 In the movie, the baby suddenly stops crying and watches the place from where the smoke is coming as if he noticed someting was there.

-You may wonder why there are some different scenes for the photo that supposed to be the documentary.
+You may wonder why there are some different scenes for the photo that is supposed to be the documentary.
 The documentary photo is a snapshot of one scene the photographer has come across by chance.

 Therefore, the author considers the photo is the so-called STAGED PHOTO intentionally created.